mszostok/version/docs/customization/pretty/format.md

 Check the [`style.Formatting`](https://github.com/mszostok/version/blob/main/style/formatting.go#L4) struct for all possible settings.

 ## Config file

 !!! coming-soon "Coming soon"

-    See the [mszostok/version#13](https://github.com/mszostok/version/issues/13) issue for a reference.
-If you want to see it, please add 👍 under the issue.
+    See the [mszostok/version#13](https://github.com/mszostok/version/issues/13) issue for reference.
+If you'd like to see it included in a future release, add 👍 under the issue.

-The config file can be loaded by:
+To load the config file, you can:

-- enabling loading style from environment variable via `printer.WithPrettyStyleFromEnv("ENV_NAME_FOR_FILE_PATH")`,
+- Enable loading your custom style from an environment variable via `printer.WithPrettyStyleFromEnv("ENV_NAME_FOR_FILE_PATH")`
-- or using `printer.WithPrettyStyleFile` function directly.
+- Use the `printer.WithPrettyStyleFile` function directly

 === "YAML"